 Every other house seemed to be in this ancient and extreme disrepair.
 Windows that weren’t boarded up with rotting gray wood showed dirty, shredded curtains through dusty windows.
 Roofs everywhere bowed so much it was comical, the stuff of architectural caricature in books filled with witches, the remnants of their terracotta tiles long since disintegrated to rubble and still somehow vaguely in place.

 As in Puligny-Montrachet and other communes, many of the ancient buildings in Volnay are deserted most of the time, with the exception of when they make great cheap housing for the workers who come to town for harvest season, a common practice in all the half-empty towns on the famous Côte d’Or.
-When I heard this, it brought to mind the squatters of the East Village of New York City in the 1990s (where and when I once lived), like in the musical Rent: drafty windows, crumbling walls, leaky ceilings, but a roof overhead nonetheless.
+When I heard this, it brought to mind the bohemian squalor of a Henry Miller novel: drafty windows, crumbling walls, leaky ceilings, but a roof overhead nonetheless.
 I immediately wanted to move in.

 NEXT: La Dilletante